StackVista/stackstate-docs/use/stackstate-ui/perspectives/traces-perspective.md

 ## Traces and Topology

-In StackState, a [view](../views/about_views.md) shows you a sub-selection of your IT infrastructure in terms of components and relations.
+In StackState, a [view](../views/about_views.md) shows you a filtered sub-selection of the entire IT infrastructure (components and relations).
 A number of our supported integrations send traces to StackState via [our Agent](../../../configure/traces/set-up-traces.md).
-These traces are used in the Traces Perspective and also in the [Topology Perspective](topology-perspective.md) to create the topology of your view.
+These traces are used in the Traces Perspective and also in the [Topology Perspective](topology-perspective.md) to create the topology for a view.

 For example, let's imagine that among your IT infrastructure the following components exist: